The Evolution of Green Roofs as they Transform into the Blue

 While blue roofs are already popular in new builds, their adaptability makes them a viable option for refurbishing existing structures, especially those in flood-prone areas.
 This requires the building to have a concrete deck capable of carrying the additional weight of stored water.

 As climate challenges continue to grow, the demand for blue roofs will rise.
-Whether in new developments or refurbishment projects, this innovative approach is transforming how we think about rooftops - not just as passive coverings, but as active, functional elements of sustainable city planning.
+Whether in new developments or refurbishment projects, this approach is transforming how we think about rooftops - not just as passive coverings, but as active, functional elements of sustainable city planning.